 How can you tell if your pain is musculoskeletal?

-Pain in the muscles, bones, ligaments, tendons, and nerves is known to as Muscle skeletal pain.
+Pain in the muscles, bones, ligaments, tendons, and nerves is known as Muscle skeletal pain.
 This discomfort might be felt in only one part of the body, such as your back.
-If you have a widespread condition such as fibromyalgia, you may experience it throughout your body.
+If you have a widespread condition, such as fibromyalgia, you may experience it throughout your body.

 What causes musculoskeletal pain?

-Muscle skeletal pain can have a variety of causes.
-The wear and tear of daily activities can cause muscle tissue injury.
+Muscle and skeletal pain can have a variety of causes.
+The wear and tear of daily activities can cause muscle tissue injuries.
 Jerking movements, car accidents, falls, fractures, sprains, dislocations, and direct strikes to the muscle can all result in musculoskeletal discomfort.

 What are the top 5 symptoms of a musculoskeletal injury?